exasol/project-keeper/README.md

 ### Excluding Files

-Using the `excludes` you can tell project-keeper some error-messages:
+Using the `excludes` tag you can tell project-keeper to ignore some error-messages:

 ```yml
 sources: